ibm-cloud-docs/openwhisk/openwhisk_annotations.md

 ## Annotations specific to activations

-The system decorates activation records with annotations as well.
-They are:
+The system can decorate activation records with the following annotations:

 - `path`: the fully qualified path name of the action that generated the activation.
 Note that if this activation was the result of an action in a package binding, the path refers to the parent package.
 - `kind`: the kind of action executed, and one of the support OpenWhisk runtime kinds.